aradrd/IOT_SAS/README.md

-## Smart Attendance System Project by :  Elina Levi and Arad Reder
+# Smart Attendance System
+By Elina Levi and Arad Reder

 ## Details about the project
 This Smart Attendance System (or SAS) is used to monitor the comings and goings of users from a certain area.